fuzztobread/scrapetweet/README.md

 # ScrapeTweet

 `ScrapeTweet` is a Node.js script that uses Playwright to scrape tweets from a specific Twitter list.
-It extracts tweets containing the keyword "$aapl" from the last 24 hours and stores relevant information in a JSON file.
+It collects all tweets from the last 24 hours and provides an API to query the mention count of any keyword within that dataset.

-## Features

 - Scrapes tweets from a Twitter list URL.
-- Filters tweets containing the keyword "$aapl".
+- Collects tweets from the last 24 hours.
+- Provides an API to query any keyword and get the mention count from the scraped tweets.
 - Handles scrolling to load more tweets until the specified criteria are met.
-- Exports the results to a JSON file.
+- Exports the results to a JSON file and stores them in MongoDB.

 ## Prerequisites

 - Node.js (version 14 or higher)
 - Playwright
 - Moment.js
+- MongoDB
+- Node Cron
+- Express

 ## Installation